snur206/reading-notes/201/class4notes.md

 Normal flow is the way that webpage elements lay themselves out if you haven't changed their layout.

 Differences between block-level and inline elements is that block-level elememt appears on a new line and inline elements never appear on new lines.
+Block-level elements are laid out vertically and in inline elements the overflowing content will move down to a new line if there is no space.

 Static positioning is the default for every html element.